-So far, the results in this paper have outlined abstract concepts that can inform the design of information seeking agents.
-In this section, we show that these concepts can be put to work in practical, and scalable, reinforcement learning agents.
-The insights afforded by our analysis are supported by the computational results in two key ways: \begin{enumerate} \item Proxy design can have a large impact on data efficiency (via information retention). \item Agents that actively seek out useful information can be much more data efficient. \end{enumerate}
+In earlier chapters, we have outlined abstract concepts that can inform the design of information seeking agents.
+In this chapter, we show that these concepts can be put to work in practical and scalable reinforcement learning agents.
+The insights afforded by our analysis are supported by the computational results in two key ways: \begin{enumerate} \item Proxy design can have a large impact on data efficiency (via information retention). \item Agents that actively seek out useful information can be more data efficient. \end{enumerate}

-To show this clearly, we present a series of didactic experiments designed to test key predictions of our theory.
+To show this, we present a series of didactic experiments designed to test key predictions of our theory.
 We attempt to provide a simple and clear demonstration of not only the performance on any one problem, but also the \textit{scaling} as we vary agent and environment complexity.
 In each case, elements of our environment specification are stylized and simplified, so that we can provide clear insight into elements of reinforcement learning agent design.
 However, it is important to stress that we only do this to more clearly demonstrate insights beyond the particular experiments in this paper.
-We focus on simplified domains precisely because we are interested in problem domains \textit{beyond} the scope of less efficient learning algorithms.\footnote{This effort mirrors the `behaviour suite' for RL \cite{Osband2020Behaviour}, which aims to test general RL capabilities, but with a targeted focus on the issues raised in this paper. }
+We focus on simplified domains precisely because we are interested in problem domains \textit{beyond} the scope of less efficient learning algorithms.\footnote{This effort mirrors the `behaviour suite' for RL \citep{Osband2020Behaviour}, which aims to test general RL capabilities, but with a targeted focus on the issues raised in this paper. }

-Our work provides one of the first demonstrations of scalable information-seeking agents in reinforcement learning.
-We build on prior work of \cite{Dwaracherla2020Hypermodels}, who demonstrate that IDS can effectively leverage hypermodels for more efficient exploration.
-Related work has previously demonstrated that an IDS-inspired variant of DQN can improve scores in Atari games \cite{nikolov2019information}.
+We build on prior work of \citet{Dwaracherla2020Hypermodels}, who demonstrate that IDS can effectively leverage hypermodels for more efficient exploration.
+Related work has previously demonstrated that an IDS-inspired variant of DQN can improve scores in Atari games \citep{nikolov2019information}.
 However, their adaptation to deep Q-networks, especially the epistemic state design and action selection scheme, does not fully leverage the information-seeking behavior that IDS enables, which will be discussed in greater details in the rest of the section.
 First, we introduce a practical, information seeking agent that brings together the concepts we have discussed in this tutorial.

-\subsection{A Practical Information Seeking Agent}
+\section{A Practical Information Seeking Agent}